QuantCalc Methodology

 5. Capital Market Expectations

 Capital Market Expectations (CME) are forward-looking estimates of expected returns, volatilities, and correlations for each asset class.
-Major financial institutions publish CMEs annually, including BlackRock, JPMorgan, Vanguard, and GMO.
+Major asset managers publish CMEs annually, and these forecasts are widely reported in public financial media.

 QuantCalc's Asset Classes